-Gift-giving should be an authentic expression of kindness, without expecting reciprocity or currying favor.
-Some organizations specifically prohibit gift giving from an employee to their manager to prevent claims of favoritism or jealousy.
-After all, if one of your colleagues got your boss a Bose headset, what would everyone else think?
-And in today’s environment concerning allegations of sexual impropriety, I suspect more companies will be adopting this type of policy to eliminate any perception of preferential treatment, bribery or coercion.
+Fortunately, HR expert Terry Petracca lent us some tips for navigating the complex process of giving — or not giving — a gift to your boss over the holidays.
+“Gift-giving should be an authentic expression of kindness, without expecting reciprocity or currying favor,” she explains.
+“Some organizations specifically prohibit gift giving from an employee to their manager to prevent claims of favoritism or jealousy.
+After all, if one of your colleagues got your boss an expensive headset, what would everyone else think?
+And in today’s environment concerning allegations of sexual impropriety, I suspect more companies will be adopting this type of policy to eliminate any perception of preferential treatment, bribery or coercion.”

-If you’re unsure of protocol, consider checking with your colleagues on what’s typically done in your office.
-If your boss is universally liked, you might want to suggest everyone throwing in a modest contribution for a holiday gift rather than going it alone.
+“If you’re unsure of protocol,” Petracca continues, “consider checking with your colleagues on what’s typically done in your office.
+If your boss is universally liked, you might want to suggest everyone throwing in a modest contribution for a holiday gift rather than going it alone.”

-- Be sensitive to the reason and the season: Gift-giving is personal, and it’ll be very awkward if you discover that this person celebrates a different religious holiday, or none at all.
+- Be sensitive to the reason and the season: “Gift-giving is personal,” Petracca explains, “and it’ll be very awkward if you discover that this person celebrates a different religious holiday, or none at all.”

-- Be modest: Gifts that scream “expensive and ostentatious” really are tantamount to bribes.
+- Be modest: “Gifts that scream ‘expensive and ostentatious’ really are tantamount to bribes,” Petracca emphasizes.

-- Be discreet: You should exchange the gift with your boss in private.
-This makes the gift more personal; it also prevents embarrassing or shaming colleagues who aren’t planning to do the same.
+- Be discreet: “You should exchange the gift with your boss in private,” says Petracca.
+“This makes the gift more personal; it also prevents embarrassing or shaming colleagues who aren’t planning to do the same.”

-- Be thoughtful: Personalize the present so that it it’s more than a perfunctory choice.
-Examples of office gifts that are appropriate and thoughtful include coffee mugs with clever sayings that reflect the recipient (stay away, however, from risqué quotes or double entendres); books that reflect hobbies or interests; and movie tickets for an upcoming film they’ve been talking about.
-Stay away from clothing (too personal); coffee gift cards (too boring); or salacious board games (Cards Against Humanity).
+- Be thoughtful: “Personalize the present so that it’s more than a perfunctory choice,” Petracca suggests.
+“Examples of office gifts that are appropriate and thoughtful include coffee mugs with clever sayings that reflect the recipient (stay away, however, from risqué quotes or double entendres); books that reflect hobbies or interests; and movie tickets for an upcoming film they’ve been talking about.
+Stay away from clothing (too personal); coffee gift cards (too boring); or salacious board games.”

-One final alternative to consider is a contribution to your boss’s favorite (non-political) cause in their name.
-Recognizing their passion for the arts, education, health or wildlife with a simple act of generosity during the holiday season will remind you (and them) of the true spirit of gift-giving.
-It’s also the ultimate answer to your question.
+There is one other solid gifting option, too.
+“One final alternative to consider is a contribution to your boss’s favorite (non-political) cause in their name,” Petracca says.
+“Recognizing their passion for the arts, education, health or wildlife with a simple act of generosity during the holiday season will remind you (and them) of the true spirit of gift-giving.”